Learning Data-adaptive Nonparametric Kernels: Introduction

-where $\phi: \mathcal{X} \rightarrow \mathcal{H}$ is a non-linear feature map transforming elements of input spaces $\mathcal{X}$ into a reproducing kernel Hilbert space (RKHS) $\mathcal{H}$.
-In practical use, there is no need to acquire the explicit formulation of such mapping.
-Instead, what we should obtain is only the inner product of two vectors in the feature space by the \emph{kernel}, a.k.a ``kernel trick".

 Generally, the performance of kernel methods largely depends on the choice of the kernel.
 Traditional kernel methods often adopt a classical kernel, e.g., Gaussian kernel or sigmoid kernel for characterizing the relationship among data points.
 Empirical studies suggest that these traditional kernels are not sufficiently flexible to depict the domain-specific characteristics of data affinities or relationships.
 To address such limitation, several routes have been explored.
-One way is to design sophisticated kernels on specific tasks such as applying optimal assignment kernels \citep{Kriege2016On} to graph classification, developing a kernel based on triplet comparisons \citep{kleindessner2017kernel}, or even breaking the \fh{restriction} of positive definiteness on the traditional kernel \citep{Cheng2004Learning,Schleif2015Indefinite,Ga2016Learning,Huang2016Indefinite}.
-Apart from these well-designed kernels, \fh{a series of} research studies aim to automatically learn effective and flexible kernels from data, known as \emph{learning kernels}.
+One way is to design sophisticated kernels on specific tasks such as applying optimal assignment kernels \citep{Kriege2016On} to graph classification, developing a kernel based on triplet comparisons \citep{kleindessner2017kernel}, designing the class of tessellated kernels \citep{colbert2020convex}, or even breaking the restriction of positive definiteness on kernels \citep{Cheng2004Learning,Schleif2015Indefinite,Ga2016Learning}.
+Apart from these well-designed kernels, a series of research studies aim to automatically learn effective and flexible kernels from data, known as \emph{learning kernels}.
 Algorithms for learning kernels can be roughly grouped into two categories: parametric kernel learning and non-parametric kernel learning.